curtisbucher/personal-website-2/content/authors/admin/_index.md

 title: Curtis Bucher
 email: cpbucher5@gmail.com
 ---
-Hello, my name is Curtis Bucher, and I am a first-year engineering student at Cal Poly, San Luis Obispo.
+Hello, my name is Curtis Bucher, and I am a Computer Engineering Student at Cal Poly, San Luis Obispo.
 In my free time, I enjoy reading, playing chess, programming, going to the beach and hiking San Luis Obispo.

 I also particularly enjoy working on engaging personal projects.
 Currently, I am engaged in an effort to rewrite parts of the CPython interpreter in order to gain a greater understanding of how Python works underneath the hood.